© www.utopianature.com 2006-2008

 Including the upper Sabinal River drainage vicinity

-Black-bellied Whistling-Duck - occasional spring to fall; TC;UP;U;LC;SR;BCP;N
+Black-bellied Whistling-Duck - occasional spring to fall, has bred; TC;UP;U;LC;SR;BCP;N

 Greater White-fronted Goose - occasional spring or fall migrant; TC;U;SR

-Snow Goose - accidental - one flock over SR in Nov.
+Snow Goose - accidental - small flock over SR in Nov.; plus a calling flyover in dark

-Cackling Goose - accidental in spring (1 w/White-fronts);SR
+Cackling Goose - accidental in spring (1 with White-fronts);SR

 Wood Duck - irregular when water present, any season; TC;UP;LC;N